 Raspberry Canes - We want your raspberry growing efforts to yield the best results possible, which is why the raspberry canes for sale at Chris Bowers are freshly packed and of the very highest calibre.
-The great choice of raspberry canes that we offer means that you can choose from main season and autumn fruiting raspberry canes to suit your individual preferences.
-Raspberry canes as bare root are sold from Autumn to late Spring.
-Raspberry plants in pots and jumbo-plugs are usually available for supply during the Summer.
+The great choice of raspberry varietiesthat we offer means that you can choose from main season and autumn fruiting raspberry canes to suit your individual preferences.
+Buying raspberry canes as bare root are sold from Autumn to late Spring.
+Raspberry plants for sale in pots & jumbo-plugs are sometimes available for supply during the Summer enabling planting all year round..

 Grow your own raspberries in the garden is a very popular pastime nowadays, as you just can't beat the flavour of your own fresh picked raspberries!
 That's why our range of raspberry canes for sale is so extensive - probably the largest range of raspberry canes you can buy anywhere - because they are also so economically valuable.
 Even a small row of, say 10 canes, will produce several pounds of fruit and is an investment that will continue to yield for 12-15 years or more.